 Now that the fish is clean, you’re ready to cook the smaller pieces.
 To learn how to fillet fish the easy way, follow the filleting fish instructions below.

 HOW TO FILLET A FISH: STEPS

-- Have an adult help as you learn to fillet.
+- An adult should always supervise young anglers as they learn to fillet.
 A fillet knife is dangerous and must be handled safely.
 If you have any slime on your hands or the knife handle, wash it off to prevent slipping.
-Always keep your hands in back of the blade.
-For added safety, wear metal-mesh "fish-cleaning" gloves to protect your hands.
+Always keep your hands behind the blade.

 - Next, insert the knife blade close to the rib bones and slice the entire rib section of each fillet away.
 Then, with the skin side down, insert the knife blade about a 1/2-inch from the tail.
 Gripping this tail part firmly, put the blade between the skin and the meat at an angle.
 Using a little pressure and a sawing motion, cut against - not through - the skin.
 The fillet will be removed from the skin.

 - Wash each fillet in cold water.
 Pat dry with a clean cloth or paper towel.
 The fillets are ready to cook or freeze.